Library Research Guide

 The Library & Your Research: This Graduate Workshop Series offers free seminars (approximately an hour long) to help you enhance your scholarly endeavors.
 (And may just make your school life a little easier.)
 Find more information on this page.

-Find out where more library locations, study spots, and computer labs have been set up following the Hale Library fire.
+Find out more: library locations, study spots, and how to get help following the Hale Library fire and restrictions due to COVID-19.

 Interlibrary Loan (ILL) is a service that allows faculty, staff, and students to request articles and books that are either checked out or not owned by K-State Libraries.
 This service is generally free of charge, in the rare case where there will be a cost the library will contact you to see if you still want the item.
 Turn around varies, but generally books arrive in 3-10 days and PDF articles arrive in 2-5 days.